afantes/Front-End-Tasks/README.md

 => Clip Path : The mission of the code is to demonstrate the usage of the clip-path property in CSS.
 The objective is to visually showcase the versatility of the clip-path property in creating various shapes and applying them to elements on the page.

 => Count Input Characters : The mission of the code is to create a character counter that dynamically updates the remaining character count and displays it visually using a progress bar.

+=> Customized Scrollbar : The mission of this code is to customize the appearance of scrollbars in web browser using CSS.